Azure/azure-sdk-for-net/sdk/webpubsub/Microsoft.Azure.WebJobs.Extensions.WebPubSub/README.md

-# Azure WebJobs EventGrid client library for .NET
+# Azure WebJobs Web PubSub client library for .NET

 This extension provides functionality for receiving Web PubSub webhook calls in Azure Functions, allowing you to easily write functions that respond to any event published to Web PubSub.